 Bray’s journalism career includes serving as a news reporter covering the police beat at Dayton Daily News from 1989 to 1992 and a courts beat at the Los Angeles Times from 1993 to 1995.
 It was in California that he was a neighbor to the Andersons, the family of Anderson .Paak, and wrote about the attempted murder trial of .Paak’s father, Ronald Anderson, even though Bray wasn’t aware that the defendant and his neighbors were related.

 Bray began his career as a reporter at the Medina Gazette outside his hometown Cleveland, in 1988.

-A native of East Cleveland, Ohio, Bray is a graduate of Cleveland State University (bachelor’s degree in communication) and the Ohio State University (a master’s degree in journalism).
+A native of East Cleveland, Bray graduated from Cleveland State University (bachelor’s degree) and from Ohio State University (master’s degree).